-Seven & i Holdings implements various assessment systems for employees to maximize their individual abilities and ensure fair assessments free of unreasonable discrimination, such as social status, birthplace, race, creed, or gender.
+Seven & i Holdings implements various assessment systems for employees to maximize their individual abilities and ensure fair assessments free of unreasonable discrimination due to social status, birthplace, race, creed, gender, and so forth.

-Seven & i Holdings has instituted a self-check program to maximize individual employee abilities and help ensure fair evaluations.
-Twice a year at each operating company (three times a year at SEJ), employees first assess their own job performance, which is then evaluated by their supervisor.
+The Seven & i Group has instituted a self-check program to maximize individual employee abilities and help ensure fair evaluations.
+Twice a year at each Group company, employees first assess their own job performance, which is then evaluated by their supervisor.
 After that, the employee and supervisor meet to discuss the results.
 This direct dialogue helps the employee to identify their own achievements, strengths, and challenges while also ensuring the transparency and fairness of evaluations.

 In addition, through individual meetings with supervisors, issues at the workplace related to management levels, knowledge, skills and the like are confirmed, and this leads to further career development.
 Since it is not a simple one-sided evaluation by the company, employees are more willing to accept the system and find it motivating.
 The system is helping to steadily improve operational levels.

 IY has an employee classification system that allows employees to choose which region to work in based on their individual life plans and values.
 Based on this system, employees are evaluated using a qualifications system, which ranks them by job performance ability and skill, and by job responsibilities, taking into account their current duties and job assignment.
 In addition, individual evaluations, which are determined based on job achievement, level of contribution and other factors, are directly incorporated into salary and bonus levels.